N000bak/Lenovo-T470s-Clover/README.md

 ### Copy EFI Folder to USB

 Copy the content of the `EFI` folder provided here on your USB flash drive `EFI` partition.
 The EFI partition is usually hidden.
-Use [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) to mount the EFI partition of your flash drive on your mac (it appears as a disk on the desktop once done).
+Use the following command: `sudo diskutil mount diskXsX` (where X is the number of the disk and partition with EFI) to mount the EFI partition of your flash drive on your mac (it appears as a disk on the desktop once done).

 ### Install macOS